GavRobbs/PolyCollider/README.md

 # PolyCollider
-A short demo of the GJK, EPA and Sutherland-Hodge algorithms, useful for testing arbitrary convex polygon collisions and getting contact points in a physics engine, written in Python.
+A short demo of the SAT, GJK, EPA and Sutherland-Hodge algorithms, useful for testing arbitrary convex polygon collisions and getting contact points in a physics engine, written in Python.

 ## Motivation

-I wrote these 3 scripts to help me understand these algorithms better during an attempt to implement a 2d physics engine in C++.
+I wrote these 4 scripts to help me understand these algorithms better during an attempt to implement a 2d physics engine in C++.
 Each of these algorithms has a different utility in the collision detection phase of a physics engine.

+SAT (Separating Axis Test) - Used during narrow phase collision detection to determine if two polygons are colliding.
+The test is derived from the Hyperplane Separation Theorem.
+If the polygons are colliding, the separating axis test can tell you what the axis of least overlap is, and how far along the overlap is, giving a collision normal and penetration depth.

 GJK (Gilbert-Johnson-Keerthi algorithm) - This is used during narrow phase collision detection to determine if two arbitrary polygons are actually colliding.
-You probably shouldn't use this for simple boxes and circles because there are faster tests for those, such as the separating axis test (SAT).

-EPA (Expanding Polytope Algorithm) - This expands on the GJK algorithm to generate a collision normal and penetration depth, useful for linear collision response.
+It is combined with the EPA (Expanding Polytope Algorithm) to generate a collision normal and penetration depth, useful for linear collision response.

-Sutherland-Hodgeman Polygon Clipping Algorithm - This uses the normal and penetration depth obtained from the EPA to determine collision points between two polygons, useful for rotational collision response.
+Sutherland-Hodgeman Polygon Clipping Algorithm - This uses the normal and penetration depth obtained from the SAT or EPA to determine collision points between two polygons, useful for rotational collision response.

 ## References